 Unused Medication and Used Sharps Disposal

 What do you do with the medications in your cabinet that have expired or are no longer being used?
 If you toss them in the garbage or flush them down the toilet, they may filter into the groundwater and end up in our waterways, and then in our drinking water.
 To provide an alternative to possibly polluting our water, you may take your unused medications in their original bottle, or not, personal information blacked out on the bottle, and your used sharps in a rigid plastic or metal container so that sharps cannot penetrate the packaging, to the Prince William County Landfill at Independent Hill.
 Stop at the kiosk and ask for medical waste disposal.
 That is the safest way to dispose of these materials.

-Green Risks mission is to provide information useful for commercial property owners and home owners to choose to live a greener and more sustainable life.
-You will find articles on a wide range of subjects: solar energy, the future of lawn care in Virginia, cost share money for farmers, and many others.
+Green Risks mission is to provide information useful to property owners and home owners and those interested in the natural world especially in our local region.
+The blog is a mix of technical guidance and interesting information with a slant towards information to live a greener and more sustainable life.
+You will find articles on a wide range of water and environmental topics including help with water well problems and maintenance, septic systems and regulations, solar energy, low impact development, the future of lawn care in Virginia, cost share money for farmers, and many others.